Preschool: Cooperative preschools

+The University of Chicago playgroup, established in 1916, is often cited as the first cooperative preschool in the United States.
+However, some sources identify the Northside Cooperative Nursery School in Pasadena as an earlier example, though its exact founding date is unknown.

 Head Start

 The goal of Head Start and of Early Head Start is to increase the school preparedness of young children in low-income families.
 These programs serve children from birth to age five, pregnant women, and their families.
-Head Start was started by the Federal Government in 1964 to help meet the needs of under-privilleged pre-school children.
+Head Start was started by the Federal Government in 1964 to help meet the needs of under-privileged pre-school children.

 The office of Economic Opportunity launched Project Head Start as an eight-week summer program in 1965.
 It was then transferred to the Office of Child Development in the US Department of Health, Education, and Welfare in 1969.
 Today it is a program within the Administration on Children, Youth and Families in the Department of Health and Human Services.
 Programs are administered locally by school systems and non-profit organizations.